-Today, the top 1 percent of the world owns half of the wealth.
-The World Bank estimates that just under 2 billion people earn fewer than 2 dollars a day.
+Today, top 1 percent of the world owns half of the wealth while remaining 99% earns fewer than 2 dollars a day.
 We cannot blame a person who earns that low to think it is pragmatic to not have a bank account because they would not be able to maintain the minimum balance in their account!
 Why is that most citizens of this world want to contribute to the community yet are not able to do so?
 The unemployment rate of the world is stagnant at about 30%.
 A person without a job not only loses part of their self-esteem but also their mental and physical well-being.
 Even if this person has talents like tailoring, cooking, singing, he/she is somehow not being included in the economy.

 The pace at which the world today is innovating is mind-boggling!
 Yet very less percentage of the population is benefitting.
 Digital conglomerates are ballooning and still there is a significant percentage of population without a job.
 This implies that those with power are progressing and those without are regressing.
 The rich are getting richer not because they are working harder but because their money is getting better (because their economy is booming).
 Which is why we see more number of millionaires and billionaires these days.
 Which is also why we see more number of poor people these days.
 This is what is the paradox!

 (This post will not define what blockchain is and how it works.)